Get up to 40% OFF & Free Delivery

 In practice, desensitization looks like initially leaving your pup for very short time periods.
 Even just walking out of sight.
 Then returning almost immediately and rewarding or praising the absence of a negative reaction.
 Gradually increase the length of these absences.

 If you do need to leave for longer, try giving your pup their food at that time.
-This can help to create an association between you heading out and yummy food!
+Crate training can also be beneficial, as it helps puppies feel secure and relaxed in their crates, turning it into a safe haven.

 Guess what?
 This study found that this combination of treatments was successful for 100% of the dogs they treated.
 That’s pretty good odds!
 So stay happy in the knowledge that that little shadow will be on their way to an independent, happy and very chilled future.